Silicon Glen, Scotland

 View the Silicon Glen Blog.
 Contact Us about advertising rates.

 Want to move jobs?.
 New free social marketing tool for job seekers

 A number of people and organisations are calling for a global top level domain (DNS entry or TLD) to be created for Scotland on the Internet.

 What this would mean is that Scottish e-mail, WWW, FTP addresses could be assigned a two letter "country" suffix signifying Scotland.
 Currently Scottish addresses end in .uk or one of the general "international" suffixes such as .net, .com or .org.
 Scottish businesses in particular, rather than having a Scottish address are forced to use either a "UK" version, or an international one which might already be in use by a different company elsewhere in the world.

 From a Welsh point of view, a separate DNS entry also makes sense for companies as limited companies there can put Cyf.
 (Cyfyngedig) after their names, making their name unique in a Welsh context only. e.g. www.companyname.cyf.<wales-code> corresponding to the current www.companyname.ltd.uk.
-Welsh context for emails usually does not need any type of conversion like PDF to excel.

 The organisation which allocates Internet numbers to names is ICANN

 (The Internet Corporation for Assigned Names and Number),